TV receiver looks pretty much as a common DVD player. It is

 one standard definition TV).
 In addition to basic

-features, it offers up to 100 hours of standard definition digital recording.
+features, it offered up to 100 hours of standard definition digital recording.
 Also,

-it includes optional picture-in-picture (PIP) or separate programming in
+it included optional picture-in-picture (PIP) or separate programming in

 two TV sets modes.